Course Catalog

 5 units

 Examines how markets operate within the political economy of contemporary capitalism to generate myriad and often chronic forms of economic and social inequality in the United States.
 Explores different approaches to addressing inequality within the multi-faceted economic justice movement.
-Enrollment limited to sophomores and juniors.
-(Formerly course 100E.)
-Enrollment limited to 25.
-(General Education Code(s): E.)
+(Formerly Political Justice in Theory and Practice.)
+Enrollment is restricted to community studies majors and proposed majors during First Pass enrollment.

 CMMU 143